arn-the-long-beard/ntnu_rust_lecture/README.md

 - Super useful to reduce the size of your package and use only what you need

 Cons:
-- Use strings, so little helping from the IDE ( just a bit still :D)
+- Use strings, so little helping from the IDE ( just a bit still 😁)

 Good example to use for this is [web_sys](https://docs.rs/web-sys/0.3.56/web_sys/) library as bridge between Rust and the Web

 ![feeling](assets/python_rust.jpg)

+---

 ### Multithreading